moleculerjs/site/source/docs/contributing.md

 title: Contributing
 ---
 We welcome you to join the development of Moleculer.
-This document will help you through the process.
+This document helps you through the process.

 ## Before You Start